 Advisor to Offshore National Center of Expertise

 On behalf of the Coast Guard Assistant Commandant for Prevention Policy, led USCG inspections and investigations on challenging and unique cases beyond field unit capability.
-Areas of focus included (but were not limited to):
+Examples and areas of focus included, but were not limited to:

 Chief of the Prevention Department